About the Journal

 In most cases, we do not impose strict limits on word count or page number.
 However, we strongly recommend that you write concisely and stick to the following guidelines:

-— We encourage not exceeding 20 pages for original and review papers, and 8 pages for case reports of standard computer text (1800 signs on a page).
+— We encourage not exceeding 20 pages for original and review papers, and 8 pages for case reports of standard computer text (1800 characters on a page).

-— The main text should be no more than 4,500 words (not including Abstract, Methods, References and figure legends).
+— The main text should be no more than 4,500 words (not including Abstract, References and Figure legends).

 — The title should be no more than 20 words.